If you have been outside Norway for more than 24 hours, you can bring goods worth up to 6,000 Norwegian kroner without paying duties.

 The quotas for alcohol, tobacco, and food items apply to all travelers entering Norway.

-Declaration of goods exceeding the value vimit for release for free circulation
+Declaration of goods exceeding the value limit for release for free circulation

 If you have purchased goods exceeding the value limit, you must declare them for the release for free circulation procedcure.
 You will need to pay a 25% value-added tax (VAT) on most items.
 Additionally, some items may have customs duties.
 In simplified terms, this mainly applies to clothing and food items.